-Grow Room Air Filtration Systems vs Air Purifiers
+Grow Room Air Quality: Filtration Systems vs. Purifiers

 One of the main challenges with indoor cannabis cultivation is maintaining proper air quality.
 Grow rooms often have limited ventilation and high humidity, which can create conditions that are conducive to mold, mildew, and other harmful microorganisms.
 In addition, many plants release volatile organic compounds (VOCs) and odors that can be unpleasant and potentially harmful if inhaled.